September 6, 2015

 DSCF6579

-Every once in a while, this location produces a thin strip of haze backlighted by a strong green ray.
-It creates a wall of light, and it is ingenious.
-I was shooting handheld; a tripod with longer exposure would give this place more justice.
-But you can see my point.
+I was shooting handheld; a tripod with a longer exposure could give this place more justice, but you can see my point.

 Utrecht is a fun place to walk through, and there are plenty of things to discover.
-Besides the culture in the city center, it is a city where the old meets the modern.
+Besides the culture in the city center, it also has some modern architecture.

 Rabobank (completed in 2011), the building in the background, is currently the tallest modern building in the city.

-...but in 10 years, they’ll be filling every available space.
-There is a ton of new developments going on.
+There were quite a few contemporary buildings already, but I imagine that in 10 years, they’ll be filling every available space.
+There was a ton of new developments going on.

 DSCF6447